9 Amazing Things To Do in Zakopane Poland You Won’t Regret!

-Since its inception back in 2007, Dom do Góry Nogami has gathered quite a bit of attention of its eccentric and unique design.
+Since its inception back in 2007, Dom do Góry Nogami has gathered quite a bit of attention for its eccentric and unique design.

-The builders have constructed a traditional wood house in the wrong direction, and when you walk through it, you experience a strange sensation as everything is inverted.
+The builders have constructed a traditional wooden house in the wrong direction, and when you walk through it, you experience a strange sensation as everything is inverted.
 Yes, even the furniture!